The History of the Church

 St Mary the Less was built in the 13th Century and has a diverse story.
-This is a brief history of the church (dates in bold), and protestant refugees in Norwich (dates non-bold).
+This is a brief history of the church (dates in bold), and protestant refugees in Norwich (in italic).

 The church was built in the 13th Century and records show it’s different names

 14th Century Trade was well established between Flanders and the East of England, including wool, cloth, lead, tin, leather, butter and cheese.
 Norwich flourished as a Staple town, a town where imports could clear customs.

 1544 Strangers’ Merchant cloth hall (leased from City)